vinipachecov/Unifra/2017/Second-Semester/README.md

 My final project is a simple software to manage a supplements store.
 It is using FireBird, PostgreSQL and I'll insert what is possible with MongoDB.
 Developed in Java with JavaFX in Netbeans Project.

+The name of the Project folder is Loja-Suplementos.

 ## FinalGraduation Project II
 Has some material that references my graduation article.